CEED/MAGMA/sparse-iter/README.txt

 "--restart k"
     k : Krylov subspace restart number for GMRES-(k)

-"--version k"
-    k : for some solvers (CG, BiCGStab) there exist accelerated versions merging multiple numerical operations into one kernel operation.
-These can be selected via the version number.
-The default implementations are the classical ones.
-        For BCSRLU, version allows to select either CUBLAS-batched GEMM or a custom-designed kernel suitable for block-size 64.

 "--scale k"
    k = 1 scale symmetrically to unit diagonal